bernhardmgruber/bernhardmgruber.github.io/_posts/2023-11-22-soa-mdspan.md

 Using AVX512 (using `-mavx512f`), the compiler will emit the same code but using `zmm` registers, processing 32 doubles per iteration.

-Finally, I did a quick benchmark using Google benchmark on AMD Ryzen with AVX2.
+Finally, I did a quick benchmark using Google benchmark on my AMD Ryzen with AVX2.
+However, I took Kokkos' experimental mdspan implementation available via vcpkg together with libstdc++, instead of the mdspan implementation in libc++ available since clang 17, which I used on compiler explorer for the disassembly analysis.
-However, I took the Kokkos mdspan implementation available via vcpkg and libstdc++, since it was far easier to set up than convincing vcpkg to build Google benchmark with libc++.
+The former was far easier to set up than convincing vcpkg to build Google benchmark with libc++.
+It made a difference as we will see later.
 ```
 -----------------------------------------------------
 Benchmark           Time             CPU   Iterations